-WHAT ARE MATCHA CONVERSATION HEARTS?
+WHAT ARE MATCHA SWEETHEART CANDIES?

-Conversation hearts: the quintessential Valentine’s Day icon!
+Sweethearts (also known as Conversation Hearts): the quintessential Valentine’s Day icon!

 If you’ve never had one, they’re a small heart-shaped hard candy, and each tiny heart has a message written on them.
 Cute, right?!